DynamicDyno/dynamicdyno.github.io/hiking/_posts/2014-10-7-thru-hiking-fast-tips-and-tricks.md

 ### 15. Wear lightweight shoes

 Forget the heavy Gore-Tex boots that weigh pounds each.
 Find a pair of lightweight trail running shoes that you like and break them in before the trip.
 Your shoes *will* get wet, regardless of what kind you bring, so it's best to have shoes that breathe well and will dry fast.
 The lighter they are the less work your legs have to do to move them around.
-I enjoyed my pair of [Inov8 trail runners](http://linkhere.com){:rel="nofollow"}.
+I enjoyed my pair of [Inov8 trail runners](http://www.amazon.com/gp/product/B008KSADAQ/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1){:rel="nofollow" target="_blank"}.

 ### 16. Be mentally prepared for long, challenging days